ttiny/deploy/README.md

 `{deploy.root}` | The root directory where the application itself resides.

 ##### Debugging
 Sometimes it is useful to be able to debug the values of your variables.
-If you place a global variable `debug: true` the globals will be printed after they are loaded.
+If you place a variable `debug: true` the variables (either global or project) will be printed after they are loaded.

-You can use something like `deploy debug --var debug=true`.
+You can use something like `deploy debug --var debug=true --var project.debug=true`.
 Debug is not valid command so the program will terminate.
 Of course you could use real command.

 ##### Example
 ```yaml